danakj/danakj.github.io/_posts/2023-08-20-cpp-in-three-parts.md

 * [Valgrind error: "Conditional jump or move depends on uninitialised value(s)](https://github.com/mity/md4c/issues/176)

-And a pull request titled ["Update md4c.c"](https://github.com/mity/md4c/pull/185) which is fixing memory safety bugs.
+And a pull request titled ["Update md4c.c"](https://github.com/mity/md4c/pull/185) which is fixing at least three more memory safety bugs.

 So there's at least 4 memory safety bugs in this piece of software.
 It's kinda widely used.
-And now malicious markdown could compromise machines through Subdoc if those bugs can be triggered with the flags it uses.
+And now malicious markdown could compromise machines through Subdoc or other consumers of this library, if those bugs can be triggered with the flags they use.
+I was able to reproduce a timeout but not the OOB bugs so far.

-Great.

-Sure, md4c is written in C not in C++.
+md4c is written in C not in C++.
 But the reason I am using it is because *I am working in C++*.
 Otherwise I would be looking at the [markdown](https://docs.rs/markdown/1.0.0-alpha.12/markdown/index.html) crate library.

+# The bugs

+What kinds of bugs are they?
+* One is using an error code as an index into an array.
+Oops.
+* The rest appear to be many occurances of integer overflow when subtracting two signed values and then using them as an unsigned value.
+Classic stuff.

+So I have added a whole lot of asserts into the library to try prevent this.
+To actually feel safe I would need to turn it into C++ and apply
+[Subspace numerics](https://danakj.github.io/subspace-docs/sus-num.html) which would properly catch bad values at runtime from malicious inputs.

+This is how C++ is going right now.